What Makes a Country Truly Combat-Ready?

 🧪 Examples of Readiness Failure

-Iraq (1991 & 2003): Equipment-rich but doctrine-poor and structurally brittle — could not mount organized resistance.
+Iraq (1991 & 2003): Equipment-rich but doctrine-poor and structurally brittle — unprepared for sustained operations.

 🧭 Readiness Is Domain-Wide